 This page is for a legacy version of the integration that maps Chargebee customers to contacts in Salesforce.
 The version was deprecated on 6th Jan 2020.
-If you haven't migrated to the latest version (with account-based mapping), please contact [email protected] .
+If you have not migrated to the latest version (with account-based mapping), please contact [email protected] .

 Flexibility is one of the greatest strengths of Salesforce and that's how you are able to effectively model your organization and its processes within Salesforce.
 Chargebee for Salesforce follows suit and offers a high level of adaptability to meet your workflows.